 IP TAKE: Western States Arts Federation grants go to organizations in western states that present the work of visual artists who also reside in western states.
 Within this geographic confine, a range of opportunity is available.

-For its theater grants, this all relates to the federation’s TourWest program, which subsidizes presenting groups to showcase out of state theater troupes(as well as those in the music, dance, and literary realms).
-It’s a subsidy because the program pays for up to 50 percent of the theater artists' fees, up to $2,500.
+The TourWest program subsidizes presenting groups to showcase out of state visual artists (including the music, dance, and theater realms).
+It is a subsidy because the program pays for up to 50 percent of the artists' fees, up to $2,500.

-Strong applicants will have a solid history of successfully bringing performers to its venue, and will have a well-articulated plan, including a collaboration with other presenting organizations in the region—meaning that the time and costs for those traveling thespians will amount to maximum performance and exposure.
+Strong applicants will have a solid history of successfully bringing performers to its venue, and will have a well-articulated plan, including a collaboration with other presenting organizations in the region—meaning that the time and costs for those traveling visual artists will amount to maximum performance and exposure.

-In addition to a minimum of one public performance, the TourWest program also requires that the theater group being presented engage in an outreach activity.
+In addition to a minimum of one public performance, the TourWest program also requires that the visual artists being presented engage in an outreach activity.
 Examples of these include lectures, demonstrations, master classes, or in-school educational activities that engage students with the theater artists.

 Part of the reason this outreach component is mandatory is because Western States Arts Federation views engagement with “underserved and/or culturally diverse” audiences as important criteria.
-Be mindful of this as you pitch the theater project you wish to present.
+Grant seekers should be mindful of this in the project pitch they wish to present.

-TourWest applications are an online process, and due at the beginning of April each year for tours starting the following September.
+TourWest applications are an online process, and due at the beginning of April each year for performances starting the following September.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)